Don't do as the Nicolaitans!

 Blunt holds that the Nicolaitans either believed that the command against ritual sex was part of the Mosaic law (from which they had been freed by Jesus Christ) and it was licit for them, or that they went too far during Christian "love-feasts".
 Blunt sees echoes of this behavior in the admonishments which Paul gives the Corinthians, though he does not name them as such.
 Blunt also believes that similar echoes can be found in the admonishments of Jude 4-16 (which invokes both "Balaam's error" and "love feasts") and 2 Peter 2:2-21 (which repeats much of Jude's statements, including invoking Balaam).

 Note the first sentence of the second paragraph in the box above.
-That is one of the results of our postmodernistic view that the Law of Moses no longer applies to Christians today.
+That is one of the reasons for the results of our postmodernistic view that the Law of Moses no longer applies to Christians today.
 If the law does not apply to us Gentiles, then why can't we be like the Nicolaitans and still be saved?
+Also, remember that Paul was chastising the Corinthian church (1 Corinthians 5) for violating a law from Leviticus 18.
+That was part of the Law of Moses, but definitely applied to the Gentiles.
 Picking and choosing as we wish will result in different viewpoints - the very cause of the number of denominations today.

 Notes and references are given on the Wikipedia site if you wish to investigate further.